Tremarctos floridanus: Extinction

 A reconstruction of an interaction between humans and T. floridanus at Vero Beach by the Florida Geological Survey (1959).

 The chronology of megafaunal extinctions (such as Tremarctos floridanus) in the Late Pleistocene extinctions has been disputed.
-The last reliable direct radiocarbon date for T. floridanus is 23,230 ± 490 BP, from Laubach Cave No. III, Texas.
-Associated fauna that were also endemic to the broader Gulf of Mexico region, such as Eremotherium, Glyptotherium, and Holmesina similarly have reliable final dates predating the end of the Last Glacial Maximum of North America.
+The last reliable direct radiocarbon date for T. floridanus is 12,686–12,752 calibrated years Before Present from the Calera cave system (San Luis Potosí, Mexico); the dire wolf from the same cave system is radiocarbon dated to 13,574–13,666 calibrated years Before Present.
+Associated fauna that were also endemic to the broader Gulf of Mexico region, such as Eremotherium, Glyptotherium, and Holmesina, have reliable final dates predating the end of the Last Glacial Maximum of North America.

 In the United States, T. floridanus remains from the end of the Pleistocene are concentrated in the Atlantic Plains, having been recovered from 15 localities; this is in contrast with the Interior Plains (one locality) and Appalachian Highlands (two localities).
 Statistical analyses suggest that a later survival (until the end of the Rancholabrean epoch ca. 11,700 BP) of the United States is possible, based on sampling biases associated with uncommon fauna, and a lack of reliable dates from the humid Atlantic plain due to poor preservation.

 While T. floridanus may have disappeared in North America, the species may have evolved into T. ornatus in South America, either in the Pleistocene or the Holocene.
 Genetic research on T. ornatus suggests a possible history of hybridization with Arctotherium as the Tremarctos genus migrated southwards into South America.
 Molecular evidence from Colombian, Ecuadorian and Venezuelan T. ornatus specimens suggests an internal population divergence occurred between 15,000 and 25,000 thousand years ago, with the earliest known remains of T. ornatus dating to 6,790 BP (5,980 radiocarbon years), from Chaquil Cave, Peru.